pypa/pip/docs/html/development/architecture/upgrade-options.rst

 what *other* packages can be upgraded:

 * ``eager`` - all packages will be upgraded to the latest possible version.
-  It should be noted here that pip's current resolution algorithm isn't even aware of packages other than those specified on the command line, and those identified as dependencies.
+  It should be noted here that pip's old resolution algorithm wasn't even aware of packages other than those specified on the command line, and those identified as dependencies.
 This may or may not be true of the new resolver.